 Keith Phelps worked as a manager and designer at large destination Gift, Christmas and Garden Center in Mifflinburg, PA for over 18 years.
 In February of 2014 he experienced major complications to a very minor surgery.
-After spending several months in debilitating pain and traveling to UCLA Medical Center in Los Angeles, California for 3 very extensive and difficult surgeries, Keith began designing and creating wreaths as a part of his therapy and has been selling them with the profit going to his extensive medical bills.
-After realizing that he would not be able to return to the 80 to 100 hour work weeks at his previous job, Keith has decided to start a home based business designing and making wreaths and exclusive pieces for the holidays and throughout the year.
-Keith has begun creating wreaths and swags for holiday decorating, and after Thanksgiving, will begin to create fresh wreaths and swags.
-Keith is also looking forward to doing one of the things he love the most; speaking, sharing, teaching and demonstrating the joy he experience with flowers, container gardens and other creative venues.
+After spending several months in debilitating pain and traveling to UCLA Medical Center in Los Angeles, California for 3 very extensive and difficult surgeries, Keith began designing and creating wreaths as a part of his therapy and has began selling them with the profit going to his extensive medical bills.
+After realizing that he would not be able to return to the 80 to 100 hour work weeks at his previous job, Keith decided to start a home based business designing and making wreaths and exclusive pieces for the holidays and throughout the year.

 Inspired Designs by Keith Phelps is dedicated to creating and selling high quality, handcrafted wreaths and fresh and permanent seasonal items to enhance a person’s indoor and outdoor living spaces.
 Each item is done by Keith, using individual care and traditional techniques that are no longer used in today’s mass market production.